Godoy0722/ops_csv_importexport/README.md

       - Verify the username exists in OPS
       - Check for typos in the username
       - Ensure the user account is not deleted (disabled users are still matched)

+16. **Funders Issues**
+    - Error: `The Funding plugin is not installed or not enabled for this server.`
+    - Solution:
+      - Install the Funding plugin from [https://github.com/ajnyga/funding](https://github.com/ajnyga/funding)
+      - Enable the plugin in **Settings → Website → Plugins → Generic Plugins**
+      - Ensure the plugin is enabled for the specific server you're importing to

+    - Error: `Funder "[name]" at position [n] is not from the Crossref Funder Registry.`
+    - Solution:
+      - Provide a valid Crossref Funder Registry DOI (e.g., `http://dx.doi.org/10.13039/100000001`)
+      - Search for the correct DOI at [https://search.crossref.org/search/funders](https://search.crossref.org/search/funders)
+      - If you don't want Crossref validation, disable the "Enable Grant ID Validation" setting in the Funding plugin

+    - Error: `Funder "[name]" at position [n] is missing a Crossref Funder Registry identification.`
+    - Solution:
+      - Add the funder's Crossref DOI in the second field of the funder data
+      - If the funder doesn't have a Crossref DOI and you need to import it, disable the "Enable Grant ID Validation" setting

+    - Error: `Invalid funder format at position [n].`
+    - Solution:
+      - Ensure each funder has at least a name (first field)
+      - Check that you're using the correct separators: `;` between funders, `,` between fields, `|` between awards
+      - Verify there are no extra commas or semicolons

+    - **Best Practices for Funders Import:**
+      - Verify the Funding plugin is installed and enabled before running the import
+      - Look up Crossref Funder DOIs at [https://search.crossref.org/search/funders](https://search.crossref.org/search/funders)
+      - Test with a single preprint with funders before large imports
+      - Remember that funders are at submission level, so only provide them once per preprint (not per version or locale)

 #### General Troubleshooting Tips
 - Always back up your database before running imports